Trust Tax Planning Ireland

 Trusts in Ireland can provide an added layer of protection against creditors.
 Assets held in certain types of trusts may be shielded from potential claims, providing a valuable tool for asset protection and wealth preservation.

-6. Martial Difficulties
+6. Marital Difficulties

 Parents may wish to use a discretionary trust to provide for adult children in unstable marriages.
 In this case, the discretionary trust could potentially protect from claims from an ex-spouse.